-Are you looking for a community service project?
+Are you looking for a way to bond as a family?
+Do a community service project together.
 You don’t need to leave the country to find volunteer opportunities to do with your kids.

 For instance, a good idea might be to go to the Texas-Mexico border.
 My family has ministered to the people in The Colonias doing VBS, soccer camps, construction, painting, and food distribution for many years.